 Elephant noises are divided into categories.
 “Call types” can be divided into two broad groups.
 These classifications are based on how the sound is produced.

 The first category is laryngeal calls when the sound is produced in the throat by the larynx.
-The second category is trunk calls when air is forced down the elephant’s trunk.
+The second category is trunk calls when air is forced down their trunk.

 Laryngeals calls are: